All-Russian Congress of Soviets: Origin of Soviets

 The first soviets appeared during the 1905 Russian Revolution as councils (soviets) of workers in those cities that were captured by mass strikes (strike action).
 Enterprises that were participating in those strikes had delegated to those councils their delegates to coordinate joint actions.
 In various locations those councils carried different names such as "Soviet of workers deputies", "Delegate assembly", "Assembly of deputies", "Commission of elected", and others.
 By October 1905 the "Soviet of workers deputies" became more common.
 Following the example of Soviets of workers deputies in other locations were appearing Soviets of workers, sailors, and soldiers deputies, Soviets of workers and peasants deputies, Soviet of peasants deputies.

 Originally, those soviets were mass political organizations.

 For socialist parties the appearance of soviets was unexpected, yet each made an effort to delegate to them their representatives.
-Mensheviks and SRs view those soviets as strike committees or local authorities of self-government.
-Bolsheviks have seen in them the authority with help of which they could install in the country their dictatorship.
-In 1905 Vladimir Lenin noted that in political relations the Soviet of workers deputies should be viewed as the kernel (germ) of provisional revolutionary government.
+Mensheviks and Socialist-Revolutionaries viewed the soviets as strike committees or local authorities of self-government.
+Bolsheviks saw them as the means to implement workers' power, and to lead the workers' dictatorship as well.
+In 1905 Vladimir Lenin noted that in political relations the Soviet of workers deputies should be viewed as the kernel or germ of provisional revolutionary government.

 In 1917 Vladimir Lenin in his April theses came up with the famous slogan "All power to the Soviets!".
 Following the February Revolution, Lenin considered that in Russia dual power existed as an interweaving of bourgeoisie power (Provisional Government) and the powers of the revolutionary masses (soviets).
-All other Russian political parties considered soviets as temporary public organizations and dual power did not exist for them as they were preparing for elections to the All-Russian Constituent Assembly.
+All other Russian political parties considered soviets as temporary public organizations and dual power was not relevant for them as they were preparing for elections to the All-Russian Constituent Assembly.

-Embedment of Bolsheviks into the Soviets (Bolshevization of the Soviets) established the Communist-Soviet system of state power in the USSR which existed until the 1988 constitutional reform.
-It was a political regime that have joined in itself the dictatorship of the communist party and power of soviets (councils).
-Mechanism of such combination was theoretically designed by Vladimir Lenin and placed into practice by Bolshevik party.
-In communist-soviet system of power, the dictatorship of party (professional revolutionaries) was concealed by popular sovereignty (people's rule) of the soviets and therefore officially the political regime has been called the Soviet power.
+The embedding of the Bolsheviks into the Soviets (Bolshevization of the Soviets) established the Communist-Soviet system of state power in the USSR which existed until the 1988 constitutional reform.
+It was a political regime that had combined in itself the dictatorship of the Communist Party and the power of soviets (councils) (see: Dictatorship of the Proletariat).
+The mechanism of such combination was theoretically designed by Vladimir Lenin and put into practice by the Bolshevik party.
+In the communist-soviet system of power, the dictatorship of the Bolshevik party (professional revolutionaries) was supplemented or concealed by the sovereignty of the soviets and therefore the system was called Soviet power.